vaultinnovation/objective-c-programming-test/README.md

 When you press the "Load Image" button in the UI, the app should load a cat image and display it.

-1. Change the constraints on the uiimageview so that it fills the remainder of the screen.
+1. Change the constraints on the uiimageview such that it fills the remainder of the screen.
 2. Use the AFNetworking library to retrieve an image from http://thecatapi.com/
 3. Load the image into the uiimageview when the button is pressed